 - photos of broken romances,

-- turn-down letter from the co-op board or the job you wanted,
+- turn-down letter from the co-op board,

 - list of the music you loathe,

 - notice you’re being sued for divorce or copyright infringement,

 - form letter from your bank or mobile phone provider announcing new monthly service fees,

 - old report cards with the failing grade in calculus or chemistry,